Can I or should I be vaccinated?

 Since the vaccines are live cultures, are they safe, and/or will the vaccine be administered to individuals with significant allergies or auto-immune issues?

-At this time, Haywood County is receiving both Pfizer and Moderna vaccines, neither of which use live cultures.
+Neither Pfizer nor Moderna vaccines use live cultures.
 If you have allergies to ingredients in either one, you should not be vaccinated.
 Find out more about each vaccine here: https://www.cdc.gov/vaccines/covid-19/info-by-product/index.html

 Should I get Moderna, Pfizer, Johnson & Johnson, or do I have a choice?